torhve/blag/icinga-configuration-generation-using-salt.md

 # Using salt to generate configuration for remote checks

+##### This is part #2 in my series about salt and icinga.
+Check out [part #1](http://hveem.no/2013/01/05/salt-icinga-nrpe-replacement)

 Who likes writing icinga configuration ?
 Certainly not me.
-But I have a configuration management and remote execution system called *Salt* that can help me alleviate my pain.
+But I have a configuration management and remote execution system called **Salt** that can help me alleviate my pain.
 The two pronged attack consists of:

-- a Salt module for NRPE, it reads the nrpe.cfg on each minion and returns with the dfined checks
+- a Salt module for NRPE, it reads the nrpe.cfg on each minion and returns with the defined checks
 - a python script that interacts with the salt peer interface to run the list_checks funciton in the nrpe module

 The gen\_icinga\_conf.py script should be run on the icinga server, it publishes the command nrpe.list_checks (which the master must have configuration to allow it) and then spits out icinga configuration to stdout.